PupBrutus/BrutusTagSystem/README.md

 ### TagGroupScript

 This script is attached to the TagGroup prefab and is used to manage the position and rotation of the tag group above the owner's head in the world.
+This script doesn't interact with any other components.

 ### TagButton